Explore the Castles of Torrevieja & Costa Blanca

 - Torre de La Horadada

-Explore the history of the Costa Blanca from a beachside apartment in Torrevieja.
+Explore the history of the Costa Blanca from a beachside holiday apartment in Torrevieja.
 Book your stay on the stunning Playa de Los Locos today.